civican/legisinfo/42-1/bills/C-86/bill_text.md

 **(4.1)** Subsection (4) applies with respect to the following acts:

-  the performance in public of musical works or dramatico-musical works, of performer's performances of such works, or **of sound recordings embodying such works or performances**; and
+  the performance in public of musical works or dramatico-musical works, of performer's performances of such works, or of sound recordings embodying such works or performances; and

-  the communication to the public by telecommunication of musical works or dramatico-musical works, other than as described in subsection 31(2), of performer's performances of such works, or **of sound recordings embodying such works or performances**.
+  the communication to the public by telecommunication of musical works or dramatico-musical works, other than as described in subsection 31(2), of performer's performances of such works, or of sound recordings embodying such works or performances.

 ### Section 288